LeronKok/orfcaller_comparison/README.md

 The repository is organized into two directories:

 - `ORF_calling`: Contains scripts related to preprocessing the riboseq reads and detecting ORFs
-- `Analysis`: Contains scripts to perform the analyses described in the paper.
+- `ORF_comparison`: Contains scripts to perform the analyses described in the paper.

 Each directory contains its own readme describing how to use the scripts.